 In addition to sex-based harassment, California law prohibits harassment in the workplace that is motivated by an employee’s sexual identity.
 California law specifically prohibits workplace harassment of employees because they are gay, lesbian, bisexual, or transgender, or because the employee does not conform to gender stereotypes.

 How is sexual harassment defined?
 Sexual harassment can occur in many ways, but employment discrimination laws divide prohibited sexual harassment into two categories:

-A hostile work environment exists when a reasonable employee would feel intimidated or abused by severe or pervasive conduct that is based on the employee’s gender, sexual characteristics, or gender identity.
+A hostile work environment exists when a reasonable employee would feel offended or intimidated by severe or pervasive conduct that is based on the employee’s sex, gender, or gender identity.
 Examples of sexual harassment that might create a hostile work environment include repeated insults or vulgar language, lewd jokes, pornographic images in work areas, intimidating statements or threats, and interference with work.
-As a general rule, the more severe the harassment, the less often it needs to occur to create a hostile work environment.
-In some cases, a single incident of severe conduct, such as inappropriate touching, will suffice to create a hostile work environment for the employee.
-Harassment that is severe or pervasive creates a hostile work environment if a reasonable employee would consider it intimidating, hostile, or abusive.
+Harassment can also consist of hostile or abusive social interactions and other discriminatory behavior, such as shunning an employee during meetings, belittling an employee’s job, or reprimanding an employee in front of co-workers.

 In most cases, employers are automatically responsible for sexual harassment committed by a CEO, officer, or any other supervisory employee of the company who has the ability to hire, fire, promote, discipline, or direct other employees or effectively recommend such action.

 Employers are responsible for a hostile work environment even if a supervisor did not participate in the harassment, if the employer knew or should have known about the harassment and failed to make serious efforts to protect the employee from it.